Foxton railway station: Services

-On weekends, the service is reduced to hourly in each direction.
+The typical off-peak service is one train per hour in each direction between Cambridge and London King's Cross.
+Additional services call at the station during the peak hours.

+Developments

 Platform 2 (for trains to Cambridge) was extended in Summer 2017 to allow 8-car trains to call without straddling the level crossing behind.
 Platform 1 was not lengthened, as it is located before the crossing and 8-car trains use Selective door operation to open the doors on the front four carriages only.